chrisgriffith/ionicons-dsp/README.md

 Please use the [Adobe XD extension for VS Code](https://letsxd.com/vscode) to open this and other DSPs.
 After installing the Adobe Spectrum DSP with npm, open the Adobe XD extension for VS Code, and select `Load package`.
-Then navigate to your `node_modules` folder, and select the `adobe-spectrum-dsp` folder (DSPs contain a dsp.json file at the root level).
+Then navigate to your `node_modules` folder, and select the `ionic-ionicons-dsp` folder (DSPs contain a dsp.json file at the root level).
 If possible, watch the short [Adobe XD extension for VS Code Learn Videos](https://letsxd.com/vscode) to know how to consume what is available in the DSP package.